Frequently Asked Questions

 Are there textbooks for each course?

 Yes, there are textbooks for Courses 2–6.
 There is no textbook for Course 1.
-The participant is given the name of the textbook at the end of the previous course as well as at the bottom of the screen in Solutionwhere when the participant registers for a course.
+The participant is given the name of the textbook at the end of the previous course.
 Participants are required to purchase the textbook on their own.
 Many participants use Amazon and other companies to purchase textbooks at reduced costs.
-The textbook for Course 3 is the only textbook that must be purchased through IU1 and can be ordered online through IU1’s Solutionwhere system when you register for Course 3.
+The textbook for Course 3 is the only textbook that must be purchased through IU1 and will be sent to you when you register for Course 3.

 Can you please explain the field experience requirements for this program?